quipucords/qpc-tools/docs/man.md

                          [**--username** *SERVER_USERNAME*]
                          [**--password** *SERVER_PASSWORD*]

-`--offline`

-  Controls whether the installation runs as an offline (disconnected) installation.

 `--offline-files=OFFLINE_FILES`

   Sets the fully qualified path to the files needed to complete an offline installation.
-Required if `offline` specified.

 `--version=VERSION`

   Enables the installation of a specific Quipucords server version.
 Contains the semantic versioning format (version.release.patch, such as 0.9.0) of the Quipucords server that you want to install.
-Required if `offline` is specified.
+Required if `offline-files` is specified.

 `--home-dir=HOME_DIR`